fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ## Configure Open AI

 OpenAI released new image generation capabilities with their DALL·E models.

-According to the ‘Your Content’ chapter in OpenAI’s Terms of Use : "...
+There are a couple of things that are very cool about the Open AI API.
+First, as of January 2023, users are credited $18 in free credit that can be used during their first three months.
+That’s a lot of credit to play with!
+For example, you can create or edit 900 images `1024x1024`.
+Secondly, according to the ‘Your Content’ chapter in OpenAI’s Terms of Use : "...
 OpenAI hereby assigns to you all its right, title and interest in and to Output.".
-Content rights belong to the user.
-Even if you use the free credit for new users, users can also use images for commerce.

-As of January 2023, users are credited $18 in free credit that can be used during their first three months.
-With this credit, for example, you can create or edit 900 images `1024x1024`.
+This means that you totally own the generated images for any use, even for commercial purposes.

 First, after [registering](https://beta.openai.com/signup)  and confirming your phone number, you need to generate your [API key](https://beta.openai.com/account/api-keys).